-Introduction: The Rising Importance of B2B Customer Portals
+Introduction: The growing importance of B2B customer portals

-If you are a manufacturer or wholesaler in the B2B sector, you face a clear challenge: The digitization of sales is no longer an option but a necessity.
-At the heart of this transformation is the B2B Customer Portal – the digital interface between your company and your business customers.
+If you are a manufacturer or wholesaler in the B2B sector, you face a clear challenge: digitising sales is no longer optional.
+It is a must.
+At the centre of this transformation is the B2B customer portal — the digital interface between your company and your business customers.

-But what exactly defines a modern B2B Portal?
-What features do your customers expect today and in the near future?
-And how can you ensure that your digital customer portal not only meets current demands but is also prepared for the coming years?
+But what exactly makes a modern B2B portal?
+Which functions do your customers expect today and in the near future?
+And how can you make sure that your digital customer portal not only meets current requirements, but is also ready for the years ahead?

-This article presents the 12 key features your B2B customer portal should offer by 2026.
-These insights are based on current market trends and our extensive experience in developing B2B commerce solutions.
+In this article, we show you the 12 most important functions your B2B customer portal should offer by 2026.
+These insights are based on current market trends and our many years of experience in developing B2B commerce solutions.

-A B2B Customer Portal is much more than a webshop.
-It is a comprehensive digital platform specifically designed for the needs of business customers, covering the entire purchasing process – from information and ordering to after-sales service.
+A B2B customer portal is far more than an online shop.
+It is a comprehensive digital platform designed specifically for the needs of business customers.
+It maps the entire purchasing process, from information and ordering to after-sales service.

-Unlike traditional B2C shops, B2B portals are characterized by the following features:
+Unlike classic B2C shops, B2B portals have the following characteristics:

 Complex ordering processes with approval workflows